johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/2017-03-07-an-american-walking-in-britain/index.md

 But I quickly realized that if I went to the local tourist information center (TIC) there often was information about some local walks.
 I ended up doing a number of half-day walks, including two that lay the ground work for an enduring interest in walking in Britain.
 So mixing car touring with walking is an entirely reasonable way to go.
-One one trip in Wales I arranged to stay for two nights in each of three places.
+On a trip in Wales I arranged to stay for two nights in each of three places.
 That often worked out to be a half day walk on the day I arrived and then a full-day of walking before staying the second night.
 I started out with two days in Wotton-under-Edge and a full-days's walk on the Cotswold Way, two days in St. Davids in Wales and the Pembrokeshire Coast Path and then two more nights in the northern half of
 Wales.
 There are lots of areas where one could do something like that.
 With